 -

-From the Asset Tracker Analytics menu > select the Advanced view.
+From the Asset Tracker Analytics menu, select the Advanced view.

 -

-Set the Dashboard to display metrics by Asset Type (default) or Campus.
+From the PAR tab, your can set the Dashboard to display metrics by Asset Type (default) or Campus.

 -